Learn proven methods for quickly improving AI applications. Build AI systems that outperform competitors, regardless of the specific use case.

 Gain practical experience through end-to-end exercises, code, and analysis of real cases.

 Hamel Husain is a machine learning engineer with over 20 years of experience.
-He has worked at innovative companies such as Airbnb and GitHub, where he was involved in early LLM research for code understanding, which was used in OpenAI.
-He is the author and contributor of numerous popular open-source machine learning tools.
-Currently, Hamel works as an independent consultant, helping companies develop AI products.
+He has worked at companies like Airbnb and GitHub.
+At GitHub, he worked on early LLM research for code understanding that later supported work at OpenAI.

-Shreya Shankar is a machine learning engineer and PhD candidate in computer science at University of California, Berkeley.
-Her work focuses on building reliable AI systems, with a particular emphasis on large language models (LLMs), data quality, and evaluation frameworks.
+Shreya Shankar is a machine learning engineer and a PhD candidate in computer science at the University of California, Berkeley.
+She studies how to build reliable AI systems with a focus on large language models (LLMs), data quality, and clear evaluation methods.

 Human‑in‑the‑loop AI systems

-Shreya has published papers at top-tier conferences, including:
+Shreya has published work at top computer science venues, including:

-“Who Validates the Validators?” — a paper exploring how to align LLM evaluation systems with human judgment, addressing a key challenge in modern AI development.
+“Who Validates the Validators?” — a study on how to align LLM evaluation systems with human judgment.

 Watch Online 41 lessons